lernlink/moodle-tool_selfsignuphardlifecycle/README.md

 On this page, you can enable and configure the behaviour this tool.

 #### 1.1.
-Covered authentication methods
+Authentication methods

-With this setting, you can configure which users are covered by this tool.
+Here, you can configure which users are covered by this tool.
 If you select a particular authentication method, all users with this authentication method will become candidates for (suspension and) deletion.
 If you do not select a particular authentication method, all users with this authentication method will not be touched by this tool in any way.

 #### 1.2.
-User deletion period
+User deletion

-With this setting, you can configure the number of days after which a user will be deleted by the tool.
+Here, you can configure the number of days after which a user will be deleted by the tool.

-This period is calculated based the user's registration date.
-The configured period is interpreted as full days.
-This means that the first, incomplete day when the user registers to Moodle, is not counted.

-#### 1.3.
-Enable user suspension before deletion

-With this setting, you can configure the tool to suspend users before deleting them.

 #### 1.4.
-User suspension period
+User suspension

-With this setting, you can configure the number of days after which a user will be suspended by the tool.
+Here, you can optionally configure the number of days after which a user will be suspended by the tool.

-This period is calculated based the user's registration date.
-The configured period is interpreted as full days.
-This means that the first, incomplete day when the user registers to Moodle, is not counted.
+#### 1.5 User overrides

+Here, you can allow the admin to override deletion and suspension dates for individual users.

 ### 2. User list